lylakirati/automatic-differentiation/docs/documentation.md

 ## Implementation

-There are two parts of the implementations based on the mode of automatic differentiation.
+There are two parts of the implementations based on the modes of automatic differentiation.
 First, the forward mode requires the `DualNumber` class, which serves as the ground of function evaluation and derivative computation as described in detail in the *Background* Section.
 This module also implements basic function overloaders such as `__add__()` and their reverse counterparts such as `__radd__()`.
 The full list of methods is provided below.
 In addition to the `DualNumber` class, the package contains additional elementary function overloads in `elementary.py` such as exponential and trigonometric functions (please see the full list below).
 Note that these two modules support only operations on `DualNumber`, `int`, and `float` objects.
 At a higher level, the `ForwardAD` class serves as a user-interacting interface or wrapper for computing derivatives of a given function $f$ at a given value $x$.